Specialty Eyewear: Glasses

 Can you benefit from specialty eyewear?
 The descriptions below should help you decide.

 The more time you spend at a computer, the more you risk developing eye strain and other symptoms of computer vision syndrome.
-That's because during computer use, your eyes must remain focused at a very specific range for long periods of time, and viewing a computer screen tires the eyes more quickly than reading a book or newspaper.
+That's because during computer use, your eyes must remain focused and perfectly aligned at a specific distance for long periods of time.
+Also, viewing the light-emitting display of a computer or other digital device tires your eyes more quickly than reading an ink-on-paper book, magazine or newspaper.

 Computer glasses are designed specifically for intermediate and close-up distances, the zones most associated with computer use.
-Computer-specific eyewear gives you the best correction for these distances and helps you avoid eye strain.
+Computer-specific eyewear gives you the best correction for these distances and helps you avoid what's becoming known as "digital eye strain" — eye fatigue and discomfort associated with the use of computers, smartphones and other digital devices.

 Some people discover that their regular glasses are suitable for everything they do except for certain tasks associated with their job or hobbies.